 • Commenced preliminary discussions towards project financing

-• Filed new PEA, incorporating the Flank Zone, with an Initial Phase 1 mine development over 12 years producing 44 million pounds and an after-tax NPV8 of USD $211M & an IRR of 26.6% using a uranium price of USD $35/lb
+• Filed new PEA, incorporating the Flank Zone, with an Initial Phase 1 mine development over 12 years producing 44 million pounds and an after-tax NPV8 of US$211M & an IRR of 26.6% using a uranium price of US$35/lb

 2019